deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_20_5.png)

-> 🔼 Figure 7 shows synthetic images generated from iWildCam dataset with various image guidance levels and random seeds, illustrating the spectrum of synthetic-to-real data generated by DisCL.
+> 🔼 Figure 9 shows examples of synthetic image generation failures from the iWildCam dataset, highlighting issues such as object misidentification and low image quality.
 > <details>
 > <summary>read the caption</summary>
-> Figure 7: Synthetic generation with various image guidance and random seeds based on iWildCam.
+> Figure 9: Failure cases for iWildCam synthetic generation
 > </details>

 ![](figures/figures_21_0.png)

-> 🔼 The figure shows synthetic images generated from ImageNet-LT using different image guidance levels, demonstrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
+> 🔼 The figure showcases synthetic images generated from ImageNet-LT using different image guidance levels, demonstrating the spectrum of synthetic-to-real data.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Synthetic generation with various image guidance and random seeds based on ImageNet-LT.